joankirui/Password-Locker/README.md

   * cd Password-Locker
   * code . or atom . based on the text editor you have.
 # Running the Application
-  * To run the application, open the cloned file in terminal and run the following commands:\n
+  * To run the application, open the cloned file in terminal and run the following commands:
-    $ chmod +x run.py
+    * $ chmod +x run.py
-    $ ./run.py
+    * $ ./run.py
   * To run test for the application $ python3 passlock_test.py
 # Technologies Used
   * python3.6